FlatFilers/platform-ops-starter/README.md

 ```

 Generate your own or use the provided fake data `getting-started.csv`

+# Getting Started with React
+The `use-cases/react` project contains a minimal starter for embedding a space into a webpage.
+A new space is created each time it launches.
+To use this project, go to your dashboard Developer Settings, and collect the following:
+- Environment ID
+- Publishable key

+Edit the file `use-cases/react/src/App.tsx` and plug in the environment ID and the publishable key, then add the appropriate regional API endpoint.
+Change directories into the `react` folder and run `npm run start`

+# Resources

 ## Egressing Data
 The `sheets/:sheetId/records` endpoint is used to page through data.
 To obtain the ID for the sheet, first copy your environment ID and secret key from the `Developer Settings` page, fetch a list of Spaces to find the Space ID, then fetch the workbook ID (alternatively, reverse engineer the ID from the network tab while in the space itself).